Management of venous leg ulcers

 - PASSIVE – emollients are lipids that occlude the skin surface, thus preventing water loss from the epidermis

 The key aspect of skin care for the lower limb affected by venous disease and associated oedema is for the clinician to recognise underlying skin conditions, such as varicose eczema, lipodermatosclerosis or hyperkeratosis, and treat appropriately and continuously.
 The application of emollients will keep the skin supple and this regimen should ideally be continued indefinitely.
-Ointments are likely to produce fewer adverse reactions as they contain fewer ingredients compared to lotions, gels and creams and therefore are a better choice in treating people with varicose eczema (moderate to strong potency topical steroids are also sometimes needed short term).
+Ointments are likely to produce fewer adverse reactions as they contain fewer sensitisers compared to lotions, gels and creams and therefore are a better choice in treating people with varicose eczema (moderate to strong potency topical steroids are also sometimes needed short term to treat the eczema).

 Note to prescribers regarding Aqueous cream – sodium lauryl sulphate (SLS) (a component of aqueous cream) is a detergent and surfactant and has been used extensively for its thickening and emulsifying properties.
 However, recent studies have shown that it should not be used as wash product or leave-on emollient as it has potential to damage skin and compromise barrier function.